-Again, people have been mixing milk and coffee for centuries, but it’s the espresso that makes a modern latte unique.
+While people have been mixing milk and coffee for centuries, it’s the espresso that makes a modern latte unique.
 In fact, the latte has its signature “kick” because of this ingredient.
 Espresso is coffee prepared using a pressurized brewing process to create a more concentrated drink.
 Because it’s so concentrated, it has a more dense proportion of caffeine than other drinks.
 One latte can give you the same buzz as an extra-tall energy drink.

 And Let's Not Forget About Latte Art

 Lattes have enjoyed widespread popularity for at least three decades now, but the “latte art” phenomenon is still relatively new to the scene.
 We’ve all seen it—that beautiful presentation of white milk along the top of a mug that’s arranged in the shape of a flower, a bird, or even a face.

-The designs are made with steamed, frothing milk.
+The remarkable designs are made with steamed, frothing milk.
 The espresso is added to the cup first, and then steamed milk is slowly added.
 Within a few seconds, the white milk rises to the top, and the remaining milk can be poured as a pattern or design as though it were being painted onto a canvas.